sonicyang/uRock/Middlewares/ugfx/boards/base/Olimex-SAM7EX256-GE8/readme.txt

 	and one with the GE12 display.
 This one is for the GE8 display.

 There is an example Makefile and project in the examples directory.

+There are also board files predefined for (just add driver to the makefile):
+	- TLS8204 on the UEXT connector (Olimex MOD3310)